skupperproject/skupper-website/input/intro/connectivity.md

       {{include("includes/two-clusters.svg")}}
     </div>
     <div>
+      <p><strong>Secure hybrid cloud communication.</strong> Deploy
-      <p><strong>Hybrid-cloud:</strong> Deploy your application across
-        public and private clusters.</p>
+        your application across public and private clusters.</p>

-      <p>For example, you can host your database services on a private
+      <p>You can host your database on a private cluster and retain
-        cluster and retain full connectivity with services running on the public cloud.</p>
+        full connectivity with services running on the public cloud.
+        All communication is secured by mutual TLS authentication and encryption.</p>
     </div>
   </div>
 </div>